mitra42/localcoin/docs/Design.md

 * Think replacing nested tokens by content addressed tokens, i.e. this is the hash of them.
 * Build local storage wrapper
 * Consider conversion to typescript - but how does that work with webcomponents w/o compile step
+* Figure out how to run this on a phone

 #### Notes:
 https://github.com/mebjas/html5-qrcode or https://github.com/nimiq/qr-scanner